neharajbanshi1/uni-app/prd.md

 # UNI Platform - Project Requirements Document

 ## Project Overview
 Build a frontend-only prototype of UNI, a bilingual web platform addressing postpartum mental health taboos in Nepal.
 The prototype will demonstrate core UX/UI functionality with mock data for a 3-minute hackathon presentation.
+This version includes a new "Smart Search" feature to provide AI-enhanced results.

 ## Technical Specifications